 In this course data engineers optimize and automate Extract, Transform, Load (ETL) workloads using stream processing, job recovery strategies, and automation strategies like REST API integration.
 By the end of this course you will schedule highly optimized and robust ETL jobs, debugging problems along the way.

 The course is a series of six self-paced lessons available in both Scala and Python.
 A final capstone project involves refactoring a batch ETL job to a streaming pipeline.
 In the process, students run the workload as a job and monitor it.
 Each lesson includes hands-on exercises.

-Supported platforms include Azure Databricks, Databricks Community Edition, and non-Azure Databricks.
+Supported platforms include Azure Databricks and AWS Databricks.

 - If you're planning to use the course on Azure Databricks, select the "Azure Databricks" Platform option.